jing-xiang/psychosis/README.md

 | Interact with objects | Use the grip buttons |
 | Explore the interactions | Use the trigger buttons |

-## References

-Acknowledge here the sources, references, or inspirations that you used for your project.
-Give credit to the original authors or creators of the materials that you used or adapted for your project (3D models, source code, audio effects, etc.)

 ## Contributors